Dean Richard Linton

 Throughout his career, Linton has worked with various segments of the food and agricultural industry, integrating applied research projects and outreach programs.
 His area of expertise is the development and implementation of food safety management programs, including Hazard Analysis Critical Control Point systems.
 He has helped several food manufacturers and retail food operations in the creation of adequate food safety and food quality management programs.
 In the classroom, Linton has led the instruction for graduate-level courses in food microbiology and undergraduate-level courses in food safety, food safety management, introductory food science, and leadership principles.

-Richard has received several service awards.
-He and his colleagues were recognized as a recipient of the United States Department of Agriculture Group Honor Award for Excellence.
-He received an Honorary Lifetime Membership to the Indiana Environmental Health Association, the Purdue University Extension Award of Merit, the Purdue University Research Team Award, the Purdue University Cooperative Extension Team Award, and Purdue University Faculty Scholar.
+Linton has received several service awards.
+He and his colleagues were recognized as recipients of the United States Department of Agriculture Group Honor Award for Excellence.
+He received an honorary lifetime membership to the Indiana Environmental Health Association, the Purdue University Extension Award of Merit, the Purdue University Research Team Award, the Purdue University Cooperative Extension Team Award, and was named a Purdue University Faculty Scholar.
 Nationally, he has been recognized by the Institute of Food Technologists (IFT) for his leadership in research and outreach programs with the Howard Macy Award and the Myron Solberg Award.
-In 2008, he was elected as IFT Fellow.
+In 2008, he was elected as an IFT Fellow.

-During his 20 year academic career, Richard has published over 60 referred journal articles, 11 textbooks, and over 75 Extension publications.
-He has also presented over 250 invited talks presentations at state, national, and international meetings and has received more than $15 million in research funding.
+During his 20-year academic career, Linton has published over 60 referred journal articles, 11 textbooks, and over 75 Extension publications.
+He has also presented over 250 invited talks at state, national, and international meetings and has received more than $15 million in research funding.